 After the Bell Homework Club

-This program meets from 2:45– 4 p.m., Monday, Tuesday, Thursday, and Friday.
-It provides students with a comfortable setting to work on their homework and get extra help.
-Snacks are served, and students may sit with their friends.
+This program meets from 2:45-4 p.m., Monday, Tuesday, Thursday, and Friday.
+It provides students with a comfortable setting to work on their homework, get extra help, and eat a snack.

 Students will learn the research, analysis, and presentation skills necessary to present informational and persuasive speeches.
 Debate is mainly an ELP activity due to the preparation time needed.
 Participation may be limited.